neftyblocks/nefty-utils-lib/lib/README.md

 ## useFetch

-Small wrapper around native fetch to stringify body and parse parms as an object (not doing polyfilling)
+Small wrapper around native fetch to stringify body and parse params as an object (not doing polyfilling)

 No need for a `try catch`, this is done iternaly.